jasonli0616/PythonMySequel/README.md

   - Eg. PostgreSQL, SQLite

 ## Documentation
-PythonMySequel is currently in the early stages of development.
-Documentation will be available closer to the official release (time TBD).
+Documentation is available [here](https://jasonli0616.github.io/PythonMySequel).
+PythonMySequel is currently in the early stages of development, and things are subject to change.

 ## License
 PythonMySequel is released under the [MIT License](https://github.com/jasonli0616/PythonMySequel/blob/main/LICENSE).